harshit2608/Learn-Game-Engine-dev/README.md

-# Learinig to make game engine
+# Learning to make game engine
 This game engine is exact copy of its original engine,

 This repository is made only to learn , please refer to the original engine repository